-6. The EU would like to request more clarity regarding the myriad of implementing measures following China's Cybersecurity Law.
-Additionally, the Cyberspace Administration of China's Cross-Border Data Transfer Rules (Critical Information Infrastructure Protection Regulation and Administrative Measures on Security Assessment of Overseas Transfer of Personal Information and Important Data) raise concerns about the broad scope of these regulations regarding what is considered as critical information infrastructure and which kinds of cross-border data transfers are affected and ensuing legal uncertainty.
+6. The EU would like to request more clarity regarding several of the implementing measures following China's Cybersecurity Law.
+For example, the Cyberspace Administration of China's Cross-Border Data Transfer Rules (Critical Information Infrastructure Protection Regulation and Administrative Measures on Security Assessment of Overseas Transfer of Personal Information and Important Data) raise concerns about the broad scope of these regulations regarding what is considered as critical information infrastructure and which kinds of cross-border data transfers are affected and ensuing legal uncertainty.
+A definition of critical information appears to cover many commercial activities and whole sectors that have no bearing on national security.
+Moreover, the list of what is considered important data is open-ended.
+As a result of the data localisation and security assessment requirements, foreign companies operating in China could find themselves in a de facto less competitive situation compared to domestic operators in China.